-The responsible procurement of industry specific raw materials such as gold and diamonds is a priority for the Group.
+The responsible procurement of industry-specific raw materials such as gold and diamonds is a priority for the Group.
 Historically, for the luxury goods industry as a whole, there have been issues surrounding the sourcing of gold and diamonds, as these are often mined in regions affected by conflict or instability.
+Therefore, our long-term goal is the traceability of all raw materials used in our products.
+We understand many of the challenges associated with achieving full traceability and will work closely with our suppliers and industry partners towards that goal.

 Responsible gold sourcing